You are here:

-The doctor has two main goals in treating atopic dermatitis: healing the skin and preventing flares.
-These may be assisted by developing skin care routines and avoiding substances that lead to skin irritation and trigger the immune system and the itch-scratch cycle.
+The two main goals in treating atopic dermatitis are healing the skin and preventing flares.
 It is important for the patient and family members to note any changes in the skin’s condition in response to treatment, and to be persistent in identifying the treatment that seems to work best.

-Antibiotics to treat skin infections may be applied directly to the skin in an ointment, but are usually more effective when taken by mouth.
+Antibiotics to treat skin infections may necessary.
 If viral or fungal infections are present, the doctor may also prescribe specific medications to treat those infections.

 Certain antihistamines that cause drowsiness can reduce nighttime scratching and allow more restful sleep when taken at bedtime.
 This effect can be particularly helpful for patients whose nighttime scratching makes the disease worse.

-Phototherapy: Use of ultraviolet A or B light waves, alone or combined, can be an effective treatment for mild to moderate dermatitis in older children (over 12 years old) and adults.
-A combination of ultraviolet light therapy and a drug called psoralen can also be used in cases that are resistant to ultraviolet light alone.
-Possible long-term side effects of this treatment include premature skin aging and skin cancer.
+Phototherapy: Use of ultraviolet A or B light waves, alone or combined, can be an effective treatment for mild to moderate dermatitis.
 If the doctor thinks that phototherapy may be useful to treat the symptoms of atopic dermatitis, he or she will use the minimum exposure necessary and monitor the skin carefully.